followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Store/3 Methods/insert(values).md

 <!--returnType-->Promise<any><!--/returnType-->
 <!--returnDescription-->
 A Promise that is resolved after a data item is added.
-It is a [native Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or a [jQuery.Promise](http://api.jquery.com/Types/#Promise) when you use jQuery.
+It is a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">native Promise</a> or a <a href="http://api.jquery.com/Types/#Promise" target="_blank">jQuery.Promise</a> when you use jQuery.
 <!--/returnDescription-->

 <!--fullDescription-->